-The Bible is the most read book in the world and can be found everywhere, from places of worship to hotel rooms.
-In times of crises, like the current coronavirus pandemic, sales of the Good Book increase, as people look for solace in its pages.
+The Bible is the best-selling book in the world and can be found everywhere, from places of worship to hotel rooms.
+In times of crises, like the coronavirus pandemic, sales of the Good Book tend to increase, as people look for solace in its pages.
 Its writings are a matter of belief for some, though not for all.
 Belief is powerful, personal and very real, but, for many, it is also beyond the definition of reason.
 We, therefore, focus here on the question of the Bible’s legitimacy as a historical narrative, examining it through the course of history and scientific discovery.

 Here are three reasons why bible stories should be regarded as history, and three reasons why they should not.